Samurai016/Minimal-Design/README.md

 | `a`    | am pm            |                                       |

 ## Credits
-Made with :heart: by [Nicolò Rebaioli](https://www.rebaioli.altervista.org)
+Made with :heart: by [Nicolò Rebaioli](https://www.rebaioli.altervista.org) who inspired my to edit this clock face.